 Perguntei então se ele poderia me contar mais sobre a banda, como e quando ela surgiu, o porque do nome, essas coisas.
 Gentilmente, Rob escreveu um ótimo texto com muitos detalhes sobre a história do Gits.
 Não irei traduzir pra não perder a essência, saca?!
 Olha o texto:

-[I then asked if he could tell me more about the band, how and when it arose, why the name and stuff.
-Gently, Rob wrote a great text with lots of detail about the history of the Gits.
-I will not translate to not lose the essence, you know?!
+I then asked if he could tell me more about the band, how and when it came about, why the name, these things.
+Gently, Rob wrote a great text with lots of details about the history of Gits.
+I will not translate to not lose the essence, you know ?!
 Look at the text:]

 The Gits – Like The Beatles But Better